 Scrivener – Mac & PC Writing Software

-Forget Microsoft Word, Srivener is the gold standard of writing programs for fiction writers.
+Forget Microsoft Word, Scrivener is the gold standard of writing programs for fiction writers.
 Used by countless writers, Scrivener for Mac or PC packs in all sorts of unique and clever features you won’t find elsewhere.
 With features like a built in story outliner, which allows you to drag and drop to rearrange scenes, and fantastic targets and statistics tools, you’ll be able to make and meet your daily word goals to finish your novel by the time the month ends.
 It also offers a distraction-free full screen compose mode and many other features like outliners and a set of special editing tools.

 Buy Mac Version from Mac App Store